revoltek/losoto/README.md

 * in case of problems write to fdg@hs.uni-hamburg.de

 Flag:
-LoSoTo has an internl flag system encoded in the weigth column.
-Weigths are not currently used but some tasks set them to 0 to "flag" a datapoint.
+LoSoTo has an internl flag system encoded in the weight column.
+Weights are not currently used but some tasks set them to 0 to "flag" a datapoint.
 Flagged datapoints are then saved as NaNs in the H5parm_exporter.py

 Documentation:
 Documentation extracted from the LOFAR cookbook is present in the doc directory